dotnet/arcade/Repro Environment/ReproTool Documentation.md

 The job will finish with the creation of a VM.

 A link in the left side of the screen under the name `Connect to Repro VM` will let the user know that the environment is ready to consume.
-This link is going to redirect the user to [Mission Control Int] where the VM can be accessed.
+This link is going to redirect the user to [Mission Control] where the VM can be accessed.

 Please note that **Log in** is required in order to see the link.